AyHa1810/touhou-midi-collection/README.md

 # touhou-midi-collection
-A collection of MIDIs of the TouHou OSTs and some other arrangemrnts.
+A collection of MIDIs of the TouHou OSTs and some related arrangements.

-Project was originally hosted on [Gamebanana](https://gamebanana.com/projects/35179), but I ~~stole~~ downloaded ~~all~~ (I'll upload all of them soon) the MIDIs and reuploaded on here for the easier access.
+Project was originally hosted on [Gamebanana](https://gamebanana.com/projects/35179), but I ~~stole~~ reuploaded the MIDIs on here for easier access.

 ## Repo Contents
 In the root directory, every MIDI files are separated into sections to make it easier for a song to search.